 This is another question that we are asked on a regular basis.
 After doing a little research online I was able to find a couple schools that advertise for car hauling training.
 From what I understand they offer full CDL and car hauling training and they are not cheap.
 I am making no claims as to the quality of the training because I have never visited them or talked with anyone who has attended.
 So what about for those drivers that already have a CDL and just want to know how to haul cars?

-We offer a one day "crash course" with your truck and trailer at our shop in Spencer TN.
+We offer a one day "crash course" with your truck and trailer in Spencer TN.
 We will provide a vehicle for loading onto your trailer and will go over the basics of paperwork, loading and unloading and properly securing your loads with your specific tie down system.
 A single damage due to not knowing these things can cost far more than this crash course.
 The program is simple.
 Bring your truck and trailer and we provide the load.
 A flat fee of $375.00, if you have not signed up for our dispatching service, is charged to your credit or debit card and is all the training costs.
 This is an investment that will pay you back many times over in increased speed of loading as well as reduced damages.
 If you will be utilizing our dispatch service you will receive a membership rate of $275.00 for the class.

 I get a lot of questions about choosing a truck.
 I do not indorse a specific brand of truck.
 As for the decision of choosing a toy truck or a full size semi truck here are a few things to consider.
 Aside from the fact that you can buy a good used semi for the same price as a dually and get way more miles out of the used semi, on average, than you will the dually, there are a couple of things to consider.
 First if you want to make money legally a 3500 series (1 ton) is out of the question.
 I know we have all seen a one ton pulling a 5 car trailer and making it through the scales.
 There is a reason for that.
 The DOT is USUALLY only looking at the amount your truck is registered to haul.
 This means that they do not USUALLY look at the GVWR plate found on the driver side B-post or driver door that says what the truck is rated to haul.
 A 3500 is usually rated to haul somewhere around 30-32 thousand pounds including the trailer and your load.
 I was recently told that they are now rated up to 34 thousand pounds but I have not confirmed that.It is difficult to get a large enough load on a 3500 without going over that weight limit.
 If you are ever inspected and the DOT officer checks that rating against your scale weight you could be shut down.
 I have heard of guys going to jail for being over that rating if they are involved in a wreck with serious bodily injury or death.